Webhook Notifications

 Navigate to Settings -> Webhook Notifications in the admin panel to:

-- Enable/Disable webhook delivery.
+- Enable/Disable outbound webhook delivery.

-- Set your Webhook URL (must be
+- Set your outbound Webhook URL (must be

 | Header | Description |